Mohtasim46/Weather-Application/README.md

 2. In the authentication, oAuth could be added for authentication.
 3. In the real-world application, there could have been other parameters to search for a city weather such as lattitude, longitude or picking up city from the world map maybe.
 4. In real-world, each different user should have different api_key for hitting openweather endpoint.
+5. I haven’t handled in case of ‘no-internet’ or incase if the ‘AWS RDS’ instance is terminated.

 ### Stretch goals attempted
 If applicable, use this area to tell us what stretch goals you attempted.
 What went well?
 What do you wish you could have done better?
 If you didn't attempt any of the stretch goals, feel free to let us know why.